decentralized-identity/didcomm-messaging/docs/spec-files/general_messaging_constructs.md

   - `hash`: The hash of the content encoded in multi-hash format.
 Optional.
 Used as an integrity check for the attachment, and MUST be used if the data is referenced via the `links` data attribute.
   - `links`: A list of zero or more locations at which the content may be fetched.
 Optional.
   - `base64`: Base64-encoded data, when representing arbitrary content inline instead of via `links`.
 Optional.
-  - `encrypted`: Already encrypted data, encoded in Base64.
-Data contained in this field MUST be encrypted.
+  - `jwe`: Already encrypted data in the form of a JWE.
   - `json`: Directly embedded JSON data, when representing content inline instead of via `links`, and when the content is natively conveyable as JSON.
 Optional.

 ### Example